birchamp/desktop-app-liminal/README.md

 ## Building for release)

-1. Delete the contents of local_server/target/release
+1. cd local_server
+2. cargo clean
-2. Run the server in dev mode.
+3. Run the server in dev mode.
-3. Stop the server (optional)
+4. Stop the server (optional)
-4. Then proceed below.
+5. Then proceed below.

 Linux:
 ```text